 We encourage authors to make the research data on which their paper is based available either by depositing the data into a public repository or uploading the data and files as supplementary materials with the submission.
 The Registry of Research Data Repositories is available at www.re3data.org.
 Authors who have deposited their datasets into a public repository should state this in their Cover Letter.
 As a data availability statement could reveal the identity of the author(s), we recommend that this information be removed from the anonymized version of the manuscript.

 Published articles in RESSAT should remain extant and intact.
 However, under exceptional circumstances involving plagiarism, data fabrication, and redundant publication or involuntary data errors, articles may need to be retracted, removed, or replaced in order to protect the integrity of the literature.
 The need for a retraction will be determined by the Editor-in-Chief but may be initiated, in cases of flawed data or conclusions, at the request of the author(s).

 To retract an article, a notice of retraction will be published.
 This notice of retraction will:

 - include the title and author(s) of the article, the reason for the retraction, and who is retracting the article;

 - be published online and be linked to the online version of the article.

-Authors have the right to appeal a decision on their submissions to the journals published by RESSAT if they believe the decision was unfair.
-To appeal a decision, please submit a letter detailing the nature of the appeal and indicating why the decision is viewed as unfair.
+Authors have the right to appeal a decision regarding their submission to RESSAT if they believe the decision was unfair.
+To appeal a decision, submit a letter detailing the nature of the appeal and indicating why the decision is viewed as unfair.

 For complaints relating to the policies and procedures of RESSAT or the conduct of editorial staff, please email the details of the complaint to the Editor-in-Chief or to the publisher, OpenED Network.
 All complaints directed through the correct channels will be acknowledged and the resolution will be conveyed to the complainant.
 Complaints will be resolved as quickly as possible.